kandolfp/ws22-ulg-python-git-docker/index.md

 This way it is more likely that everybody tries to do the exercises without first looking at the sample solution.}

 That is about all we wanted to let you know, so let us get into it.

-## Setup

-@@important
-We ask you to install Julia, VSCode and the Julia extension for VSCode **before** the workshop so we can get right into the lecture.
-If you have difficulties please let us know and we update the content on this page.
-@@

-@@important
-This workshop was prepared with Julia v1.7.3.
-@@

-Follow the setup in this section to install everything that is required to get started.

-###